-$\Sigma E_y$ = Sum of all monthly slimes drain tailings fluid elevation measurements that meet the test performance standards found in Part I.D.3(b)(2), during the calendar year of interest.
+- $\Sigma E_y$ = Sum of all monthly and quarterly slimes drain tailings fluid elevation measurements that meet the test performance standards found in the sub-paragraphs of Part I.D.3(b)(2), during the calendar year of interest.
 Hereafter, these water level measurements are referred to as slimes drain recovery elevations (SDRE).
-Pursuant to the currently approved DMT Monitoring Plan, these recovery tests are to be conducted monthly and the SDRE values reported in units of feet above mean sea level (amsl).

-$\sum E{y-1}$ = Sum of all SDRE measurements made in the year previous to the calendar year of interest.

-$\sum E{y-2}$ = Sum of all SDRE measurements made in the second year previous to the calendar year of interest.

-$\sum E{y-3}$ = Sum of all SDRE measurements made in the third year previous to the calendar year of interest.

-$N_y$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted during the calendar year of interest.

-$N{y-1}$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted in the year previous to the calendar year of interest.

-$N{y-2}$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted in the second year previous to the calendar year of interest.

-$N{y-3}$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted in the third year previous to the calendar year of interest.
+Pursuant to the applicable frequency and method of the approved DMT Monitoring Plan at the time of each SDRE test, these recovery tests are to be conducted and the SDRE values reported in units of feet above mean sea level (amsl).
+However, when monthly and quarterly measurements are combined in the above equation, the quarterly values shall be multiplied by a coefficient of three (3). - $\sum E{y-1}$ = Sum of all SDRE measurements made in the year previous to the calendar year of interest.
+However, when monthly and quarterly measurements are combined in the equation above, each quarterly value shall be multiplied by a coefficient of three (3). - $\sum E{y\cdot 2}$ = Sum of all SDRE measurements made in the second year previous to the calendar year of interest.
+However, when monthly and quarterly measurements are combined in the equation above, each quarterly value shall be multiplied by a coefficient of three (3). - $\sum E{y-3}$ = Sum of all SDRE measurements made in the third year previous to the calendar year of interest.
+However, when monthly and quarterly measurements are combined in the equation above, each quarterly value shall be multiplied by a coefficient of three (3). - $N_y$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted during the calendar year of interest.
+However, when monthly and quarterly measurements are used in the equation above, each quarterly test shall be counted as three (3) separate tests. - $N{y-1}$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted in the year previous to the calendar year of interest.
+However, when monthly and quarterly measurements are used in the equation above, each quarterly test shall be counted as three (3) separate tests. $N{y-2}$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted in the second year previous to the calendar year of interest.
+However, when monthly and quarterly measurements are used in the equation above, each quarterly test shall be counted as three (3) separate tests. - $N{y-3}$ = Total number of SDRE tests that meet the test performance standards found in Part I.D.3(b)(2), conducted in the third year previous to the calendar year of interest.
+However, when monthly and quarterly measurements are used in the equation above, each quarterly test shall be counted as three (3) separate tests.